SEO My Website Guru SEO Blog

 • Coverage of local events, sponsors, or partnerships

-Answer practical questions, like parking, service areas by block, or seasonal needs.
-Local photos and videos add trust and context.
+Content should answer practical questions.
+Examples include parking options, service areas by block, or seasonal needs tied to the area.
+Photos and short videos from the location add trust and context.

-Search systems now compare your content with reviews and profiles.
-If your language matches how locals talk and search, you’ll stand out.
-City-wide pages just can’t compete with detailed neighborhood ones anymore.
+Search systems now compare content with review text and profile data.
+When language matches how locals speak and search, visibility improves.
+Generic city pages no longer compete with detailed neighborhood-focused pages.

 Leveraging Structured Data and Schema